MileHacker Logo

 Ethical Shopping & Giving

-Seek out locally made crafts and products to support local artisans and traditional skills.
+Seek out locally made crafts and items to support local artisans and traditional skills.
 Be aware of product origins.
 Consider carbon offset options for transportation.
 If compelled to contribute, research reputable local charities or non-governmental organizations (NGOs) working on community development, education, or environmental protection.

 Responsible Choices